Hi parents, guardians and other family members!

 Q: Can my student access the platforms on tablets and phones?
 Can they use a Mac computer?

 A: Yes, students should be able to access most platforms on any device if they have internet access.
+However, for the best experience, students should have a Windows 10 device with the latest updates.
 The exception is i-Ready, which will work on computers and tablets, but not phones.

 Q: What does instruction look like for primary students who may have limited tech experience?

 A: Our goal is to provide excellent educational experiences for all students.
-Blended learning platforms will be familiar to students as they have been used since the beginning of the school year.
 Live instruction should remain age-appropriate and standards-aligned.
-Teachers and schools may create schedules for live instruction to share with families.
-Lessons can be recorded and posted for later viewing.
-Schools may also hold a virtual parent orientation or webinar on how to best help their student during this process.
+Teachers will create schedules for live instruction to share with families.
+Lessons may be recorded and posted for student review.
+Schools may also hold a virtual parent orientation or webinars on how to best help their student during this process.
 An adult should be available to support the student as they complete assigned activities.

 Q: Will students who receive ESE, Gifted, and ESOL support still receive those services?

 A: Services will be adjusted in this model to ensure the safety of the students and staff members.
 ESOL and ESE students on General Education standards will use the same prescribed general education platforms and meet the same expectations with applicable accommodations.
 ESE teachers will provide services and supports in collaboration with the content area teacher.
-ESE students following Access Points standards will use teacher-assigned, on-line Unique Learning System (ULS) lessons/activities or ULS adapted paper packets.
-Teachers of the gifted will provide enrichment activities and online resources aligned to gifted frameworks.
+ESE students following Access Points Standards who are served in ESE self-contained settings will have live whole group instruction, small group instruction and individualized lessons assigned from appropriate grade level Access Points curriculum for the entire school day.
+Teachers will supplement on-line learning with paper instructional materials adapted from the curriculum for students who are unable to access on-line learning due to their disability.
+Teachers will monitor and support progress toward IEP goals and develop an Individual Distance Learning Plan in collaboration with the parent/guardian.
+Teachers of the gifted will be engaged in live learning sessions as prescribed in the student's education plan.

 Q: What is the plan for students who currently receive related services like OT, PT, VI, HH, etc.?